achoudh6/achoudh6.github.io/index.md

 <div style="text-align: justify">
 <span style="font-family:San Francisco, Roboto, Segoe UI; font-size:10pt;">
-Hello World!
+Hello and welcome to my page!
 <br />  <br />
-I am an experienced and versatile mechanical engineer with strong design, critical thinking and experimental problem-solving skills.
+I'm an experienced and versatile mechanical engineer with strong design, critical thinking and experimental problem-solving skills.
 First-generation Master's graduate of the NC State Advanced Materials Research Lab (AMRL).
 I'm a self-taught 3d printing nerd, process control aficionado and an advocate for open-source design and continuous learning.
 <br /> <br />
 I'm passionate about digital mfg and love exploring alternate design/process flows in product development.
 I'm able to observe the intersection b/w product design and materials science from a unique perspective with my mixed background.
 My top priority is learning and growing and building a strong foundation of experiences.
 In the future, I want to be able to individually contribute within a diverse team, innovate through complex dev. challenges and design robust, functional human-centered products.
 <br /> <br />